cryptonlx/crypto/readme.md

 - User: an account that can own wallets.
 - Wallet: Value store of a currency owned by a User.
-- Transaction: A record that changes a wallet's balance.
+- Transaction: An operation (withdraw/deposit/transfer) requested by a user.
-- Ledger: Authoritative set of records for wallet debit/credit.
+- Ledger: An authoritative record for change in wallet value.
+A transaction can consist of multiple ledgers.

 ### Functional Requirements

-- Create new user if not exists.
+- Create new user.
 - Each user can have multiple wallets.
 - Supports deposit and withdrawal.
 - Supports transfer from/to wallets.